ColleagueRiley/RSGL/README.md

   [![AltText](https://github.com/ColleagueRiley/ColleagueRiley/blob/main/rgfw.png?raw=true)](https://github.com/ColleagueRiley/RGFW)\
   (this is a button that leads to the RGFW repo)

-## RGL
-  [RGL](https://github.com/ColleagueRiley/RGL) is an OpenGL abstraction layer (that I created), it handles OpenGl version managing and rendering.

-  It also allows RSGL to render using a simplified pipeline system.\
-  RGL is heavily based on RLGL but it's designed to be more lightweight, with better performance.

 ## RFont
   [RFont](https://github.com/colleagueRiley/RFont) is a super lightweight and modular font library for text rendering that I created.